 What is universal jurisdiction ?

-A State is usually competent to judge crimes if they have been committed on its territory, or by or against its citizens.
+A State is usually competent to judge crimes if they have been committed on its territory, by or against its citizens.
 However, the nature of international crimes is so serious that they constitute offenses against all humankind, thereby warranting special measures.

 Universal jurisdiction has become an important principle of international law since World War II.
 It has been recognized in the Geneva Conventions (1949), which define the rules of war.
 Over time, this principle has become consolidated and has been enshrined in other major international conventions such as the Convention against Torture (1984).
 The principle of universal jurisdiction is also recognized in an increasing number of national legislations.